 A Family Plan consists of two or more individuals covered by the same High Deductible Health Plan (HDHP).
 Annual contributions are subject to IRS limits based on the type of coverage.

 What is the percentage of distribution? - back to top

 The account owner must designate a percentage of distribution to all HSA beneficiaries.
 The percentage of distribution for all beneficiaries must total 100%.

-What is a contingent beneficiary? - back to top
+What is an Authorized Agent? - back to top

 An Authorized Agent, if you choose to name one, is the one individual other than yourself authorized to perform transactions on your HSA.